anmoljamespilley/G1_FSD_GradedProject1/README.md

 3) getWorkDeadline
 4) getTechStackInformation

-departmentName will return “ Tech Department “ getTodaysWork will return “ Complete coding of module 1” getWorkDeadline will return “ Complete by EOD “ getTechStackInformation will return “core Java”
+departmentName will return “Tech Department“<br>
+getTodaysWork will return “Complete coding of module 1”<br>
+getWorkDeadline will return “Complete by EOD“<br>
+getTechStackInformation will return “core Java”<br>

 → Driver class Main will be used to create objects of HrDepartment, TechDepartment, AdminDepartment<br>
 → Each department will display all its functionalities.<br>